paulieguk/LDW-JUN22/Content/Instructions-004.md

 - Press **Review and Create**, Followed by **Create**

->[!Knowledge] This will provbision the resource group within a few seconds.
+>[!Knowledge] This will provision the resource group within a few seconds.
 This is allowed because of the Allow All ACP.
 You could provision any other resource you would like.
 Whereas this provides a great sandbox and test platform costs can quickly run out of control.

 - Press **Go to resource** just to confirm the resource exists.